-In cases where the standard Treasurer's Office operations are interrupted due to necessity, the Treasurer has the discretion to delegate investment pool transactional investment authority to the County's designated Investment Advisor.
+In cases where standard Treasurer operations are interrupted due to necessity; the Treasurer has the discretion to delegate investment pool transactional investment authority to the designated Investment Advisor.
 This authority must be authorized in writing.
-The goal of this designation is to protect tax payer resources, prevent lapses in investment operations and/or resume operations as quickly and smoothly as possible.
+The goal of this designation is to protect taxpayer resources, prevent lapses in investment operations and/or resume operations as quickly and smoothly as possible.